 Sunday Mornings 9:30-10:30 am in the GymLed by Brian Amey

 On Sundays, our High School students meet in “The Lighthouse” to set aside part of our week to focus on growing in Christ’s love and His impact in our lives together.
-This spring and summer we will study various spiritual disciplines encouraged in the Bible.
+This fall we will be reading and studying the Gospel of John.
+Come and share in the words and life of Jesus!

 Sunday Mornings 9:30-10:30 am in The LighthouseLed by Brian Amey

 On Wednesday nights from 7:00—8:30 p.m., our high school students meet in the Lighthouse and spend time in praise and worship, group building, fellowship, prayer, and study.
-This spring and summer, we will be studying the book of James.
+This fall we will finish the study of James and then dive into a study of Stress and Anxiety.

 **Please check Life at Holy Cross or the Student Ministry Webpage for dates and changes.

-Wednesday Nights 7:00-8:30 pm in The LighthouseThis class will break for the summer and resume in September.
+Wednesday Nights 7:00-8:30 pm in The LighthouseThis class begins on September 10.

 Thursdays at 4:30 pm in the ParlorFacilitated by Brian Amey, Mark Shreve, and Brett Walton

-We would like to invite ALL men of Holy Cross to join our men’s Bible study, which meets every Wednesday morning from 6:30 to 7:30 am in the Church Library and The Gathering Place (10:37 Welcome Area).
-We are currently studying several of the Old Testament minor prophets.
+We would like to invite ALL men of Holy Cross to join our men’s Bible study, which meets every Wednesday morning from 6:30 to 7:30 am in the Church Library.
+We are currently the book of Job.
 The contact person is Brian Amey (316-305-5049).

 This Bible study for singles of all ages meets on the 1st and 3rd Mondays of the month at 7:00 p.m. at various locations.
 The contact person is Mary Dohl (316-682-0505 or 785-531-2132).